cococo1/university/C/DSA/README.md

 specified operations, also displaying the menu on the screen for those operations.

-Variant No. 6 :
+Variant No. 6:
 Structure CAR with fields: model, country, date of manufacturing, capacity of the engine, cost and the field next with the address of the next element.

 --

-**Lab 3**: Complete those three files from Laboratory Work 8 for usage of ADT «Simple List» for realization of mentioned operations.
+**Lab 3**: Add more functionality on top of previous lab.
+You should create functions to perform the following operations: get the list's length, insert or remove an element, write or read a list from file, compute the address of the last element, divide the list into two or concatenate two lists.

-Variant No. 6 :
+Variant No. 6:
 Structure CAR with fields: model, country, date of manufacturing, capacity of the engine, cost and the field next with the address of the next element.

 --

 **Lab 4**: Create three files in C language for implementation and usage of ADT «Binary tree» with operations of processing the tree while traversing the nodes using the iterative algorithms.

-Variant No. 6 :
+Variant No. 6:
 Structure CAR with fields: model, country, date of manufacturing, capacity of the engine, cost and the fields left and right with the addresses of other cars.